jrothrock/staple_themes/wordpress/README.md

 ## Moving Theme To Production

 Run the `./prod.sh` script, and an input will appear asking for the theme name.
-The theme, along with its extension, will be zipped and moved into a folder called themes located into this directory.
+The theme, along with the theme's extensions plugin, will be zipped and moved into a folder called themes located in this directory.

 ## License:
     Everything within this folder (wordpress) is released under GPLv3.
 See license for more details.